Thomas Brackett Reed: Legal and U.S. Navy career (1860–1865)

-State politics (1867–76)
+State politics (1867–1876)

-Maine legislator (1867–70)
+Maine legislator (1867–1870)

 After the war, Reed returned to Portland and was admitted to the Maine bar in October 1865.
 He opened a practice in Portland, taking petty civil and criminal cases.
 In 1867, his colleague Nathan Webb secured Reed's nomination for the Maine House of Representatives; after some persuading, Reed agreed to run.
 In the heavily Republican city of Portland, he was easily elected; he was re-elected to a second term in 1868.

 Reed, one of the youngest members of the Maine House at the time, served on the joint legislative committee on the judiciary and drafted a bills for a general law of incorporation and the abolition of capital punishment in the state; both failed.
 He distinguished himself for parliamentary skill in the 1869 U.S. Senate election between former Vice President Hannibal Hamlin and incumbent Senator Lot M. Morrill, whom Reed supported.
 In the Republican caucus to nominate a candidate, Reed moved to rule a blank ballot invalid, breaking a tie in favor of Morrill.
 (Hamlin was later elected by a vote of the whole legislature.)
 Despite his youth, by March 1869 the Portland Press considered Reed "the actual though not the nominal leader of [the House]."

 In 1869, Reed was elected Senator for Cumberland County.
 He continued to serve on the joint committee on the judiciary and successfully led the fight to delay construction of the Portland and Rutland Railroad.
 He also paid homage to his former patron, Senator Fessenden, who died in 1869.
-Though Fessenden had become unpopular in the state owing to his vote against the impeachment of Andrew Johnson, Reed aggressively defended his legacy and wartime service.
+Though Fessenden had become unpopular in the state owing to his vote against the impeachment of Andrew Johnson, Reed aggressively defended Fessenden's legacy and wartime service.

 Reed later reflected that his greatest achievement as a state legislator was securing the re-organization of the Cumberland County courts in an effort to reduce the time necessary to bring cases to a final judgment.

-Attorney General of Maine (1870–73)
+Attorney General of Maine (1870–1873)

 In January 1870, the Republican caucus nominated Reed for Attorney General, and he was elected easily.
 As Attorney General, Reed significantly raised his profile.
 His first months in office were marked by the high-profile trial of a man charged with killing his wife's lover.
 Overcoming a "crime of passion" defense, Reed won a manslaughter verdict, though he had asked for a charge of murder.
 As a result, Reed advocated for the abolition of spousal privilege, which had excluded the only witness, the defendant's wife, from testifying.
 He also advocated separately as Attorney General for bail bond reform and an increase in the State's peremptory challenges in jury selection.
 Most of Reed's suggestions did eventually become law, but were not adopted immediately, which he attributed to the fact that prosecutors were barred by virtue of their office from advising the legislature.